 The free Google Play has a limited number of songs, but lets you upload 50,000 tracks of your own music for free.

-In comparison, the Echo can play 2 million ad-free songs with your Prime membership which also offers free-two day shipping and several other perks for $99 a year.
+In comparison, the Echo can play 2 million ad-free songs with your Prime membership which also offers free-two day shipping and several other perks.

 Music throughout the home